h2oai/h2o-meetups/2016_10_06_TrumpTweets_Meetup/README.md

   - Question: Check If a tweet will be responded by Trump
 - Building & deploying machine learning applications
   - Export POJO model from above classification exercise
-  - Build Java application usin POJO
+  - Build Java application using POJO